 A world of digital creatures

 Microworld is filled with digital creatures.
 We have created around 30 different creatures to choose from and are developing new ones all the time.
 We will select creatures for you responding to your space, your themes and your audience.
 Different creatures use different interaction techniques from full body interaction to touch screen interfaces.
-Here are some of our favourites.
+Some creatures respond quickly, others take their time - just like in nature there are different levels of interactivity.

 Squidlets

-Join the sea of Squidlets, looking for food and competing for survival.
+Add your face to a digital creature using the touchscreen, then watch it join a sea of Squidlets, searching for food and competing for survival.

 Multiple